hgc123123/nyush-cluster/nyush-cluster/docs/slurm/memory-allocation.md

 In this way, it was possible for a computer with 4MB of RAM and a disk of 100MB to run programs that used 8MB.
 Of course, this was only really useable for programs that ran in the background.
 One could really feel the latency if a graphical program was using swapped memory (you could actually hear the hard drive working).
 Today, swap storage is normally only relevant when put your computer into hibernation.
-Given the large main memory on the cluster nodes, their small local hard drives (just used for loading the operating system), and the extreme slowness involved in using swapped memory, the BIH HPC nodes have no swap memory allocated.
+Given the large main memory on the cluster nodes, their small local hard drives (just used for loading the operating system), and the extreme slowness involved in using swapped memory, the NYUSH HPC nodes have no swap memory allocated.

 Most HPC users will also use **shared memory**, at least implicitly.
 Whenever a program uses `fork` to create a subprocess (BTW, this is *not* a thread), the program can chose to "copy" its current address space.